 Given key accounts numerous priorities, key account managers need to be proactive communicators.
 Regular follow-ups may seem unnecessary, but they are critical to the success of ongoing actions.
 Through regular communication, a key account manager may learn more about the key account needs and discover new ways to add value to existing services or upcoming products.
 Scheduling time to check in with each account allows you to stay on top of your game and promotes critical information sharing.

-For your large clients, you would have a large team servicing them.
+For your large clients, you would have a large team servicing them(Large account management process).
 Right from your pre-sales engineer, to your salesperson, to your key account manager to any on-field support executive.
-Every single person is a key member who has insight into how your client’s company functions, and what their current needs are.
+Every single person is a key member who has insight into how your client’s company functions, and what their current needs are to accelerate sales.

 In this scenario, it is extremely important to encourage everyone to contribute towards creating the relationship map.
 This is because most companies are too complex and are always undergoing changes, hence everyone involved must be aware of it.